 This work has, from time to time, been managed as a "subgroup" of the overall Work Group.
 The overall goal of the work is accelerate adoption and reduce inhibitors in a business context.
 We published a draft Report in February 2018 (nicknamed "UMA Business Model") called A Proposed Licensing Model for User-Managed Access (or, "How the UMA protocol enables a license-based model for controlling access rights to personal digital assets").
 You can retrieve it from the Kantara Initiative Reports and Recommendations page.
 This report is intended for professionals in the areas of law, privacy, risk, compliance, security policy, and business policy, particularly those responsible for building and running UMA-enabled services.
 Much of our current work can be seen in our UMA Legal role definitions slide deck (you will need to request access).

-What is the purpose of this model?
-The UMA technical protocol enables individuals to apply protection policies to their digital assets by using services to issue "permission tokens".
-The UMA business model maps those permission tokens and related artifacts to licenses as legal devices.
-This licensing mechanism is valuable to individuals, organizations, legal professionals, and privacy professionals because it allows Alice to license Bob to use her digital resources on her terms.
+What is the purpose of the UMA business/legal framework?
+The UMA technical protocol enables individuals to apply protection policies to their digital assets by using services to issue various kinds of "permission tokens".
+The UMA business/legal framework above the protocol maps those permission tokens and related artifacts to licenses as legal devices.
+This licensing mechanism is valuable to individuals, organizations, legal professionals, and privacy professionals because it allows "Alice" to license "Bob" to use her digital resources on her terms.

-If you are just visiting and are interested to join the UMA Work Group, we invite you to join!
+Just visiting?
+We invite you to join the Work Group!
 Visit our home page and see the Join link there.